SageSaiyan/Portfolio/README.md

 - **Automatic Dark Mode** based on user preferences.
 - Fetches **Codeforces ratings** using the Codeforces API.
 - Smooth **animations and transitions** for a professional look.
-- Accessibility features like smooth navigation, text alternatives for images, and keyboard support.
+- Accessibility features like smooth navigation, text alternatives for images, and more.

 ---